Denikozub/Offroad-routing-engine/README.md

 - _Hierarchical approach_ for graph building
 - No projected crs, works in any part of the world
 - Open source OpenStreetMap data (see [OSM data explanation](https://github.com/Denikozub/Offroad-routing-engine/blob/main/docs/OSM_data.ipynb))
-- Ability to download OMS maps at runtime
+- Downloading OMS maps at runtime
-- Ability to save and load precomputed map data
+- Saving and loading precomputed map data
 - Visualization tools support

 <img src="docs/VGraph.png" alt="" width="800"/>

 Scope of application:
 - Extending functionality of other routing engines
-- Road building
+- Road and facilities design
 - Rescue and military operations planning
 - Route planning for hiking and tourism